ahiijny/crossgen/README.md

-### crossgen
+# crossgen

-Generates crosswords using Python 3.
+Uses Python 3 to generate crosswords.

-There's a GUI version using PyQt5, and also a command line version.
+Includes a GUI implemented with PyQt5, and also a command line version.

-To install:
+If you just want to try it out without actually pip installing this package, you can manually pip install the dependencies listed in setup.py, and then directly run one of the following commands:

+- For the command line tool:

+  `python -m crossgen`

+- For the GUI:

+  `python -m crossgen.gui`

+To actually install this package (which also automatically installs the dependencies):

+- From GitHub:

-    python -m pip install git+https://github.com/ahiijny/crossgen.git
+  `python -m pip install git+https://github.com/ahiijny/crossgen.git`

-Or if you already have the repo cloned:
+- Or, if you have the repo already cloned:

-	python -m pip install .
+  `python -m pip install .`

-To run the GUI:

-	crossgen
+After installing, you should also be able to run the following scripts from your PATH:

-To run the command line tool:
+- For the command line tool:

-	crossgenc
+  `crossgenc`

+- For the GUI:

+  `crossgen`